-I don’t know the name of the marking’s unit.
-However, care must be taken when painting with an airbrush, since the green character decal does not look really sharp unless it is painted with black or brown camouflage pattern area.
+I don’t know the name of the marking unit.
+However, care must be taken when painting with an airbrush, since the green character decal does not look really sharp unless it is painted with a black or brown camouflage pattern area.

 It was good if a small part was installed after I adhered up and down and the step was neatly filled.
 It is hard to be shaped after assembly.
 After all the traces of putty have remained but I would like to say that I cannot see well unless lighting and zoom up to check.
 Or there was a way to cover them to attach the equipment.

-After assembling Tamiya’s SU-122, I felt this kit quite a lot of parts.
-Actually, the number of parts is several times compare to the old Tamiya, and most of the interior of the AFV is reproduced, so it is recommended for those who loves interior building.
+After assembling Tamiya’s SU-122, I felt this kit had quite a lot of parts.
+Actually, the number of parts is several times compare to the old Tamiya, and most of the interior of the AFV is reproduced, so it is recommended for those who love interior building.